-Welcome to the reference resources research guide for Wright Library!
+Welcome to the guide to reference resources at Wright Library,

 Whether you are a first year Master's student or a sixth year PhD student, you should be able to find information you need using these resources.

 Below are four highlighted aggregate databases with search tips to begin your research.
 Below that is a quick guide to using eBooks at Princeton Seminary and beyond.
 To the left of this box, you will find a list of the departments here at the seminary.
 Clicking on their names will take you to a curated list of subject specific databases to further your research.

 To browse the e-books accessible through Wright Library's Summon Search, follow these steps: